Best Workout Headphones of 2020

 The only big con with these buds is that they are quite expensive.
 They offer premium performance at a premium price.
 Still, if you're looking for great sound in a pair of comfortable buds that can easily handle your toughest workouts, the Jaybird Vista is well worth the cost.

 JBL Reflect Mini 2

-The JBL Reflect Mini 2 is the best pair of earbuds for those looking to add a high-quality soundtrack to their workouts on a budget.
-They provide enough bass to make workout tracks sound thumpy and motivating, and provide exceptional clarity through the mid and treble ranges that rounds that bass out into a full and engrossing sound.
-The majority of our testers found the fit of these buds to be more than stable enough for running, jumping, and even mountain biking.
-Though not completely waterproof, the IPX5 rating of these buds is more than enough to shed sweat, as well as any rainstorms that sneak up on you.
-And they do all this for a mere fraction of what many of the top-tier models cost.
+The JBL Reflect Mini 2 is the best pair of earbuds for those on a budget but still looking to add a high-quality soundtrack to their workouts.
+They provide enough bass to make workout tracks sound motivating and thumpy, and provide exceptional clarity through the mid and treble ranges, which round the bass out into a full and engrossing sound.
+The majority of our testers found these buds' fit to be more than stable enough for jumping, running, and even mountain biking.
+Though not completely waterproof, these buds' IPX5 rating is more than enough to shed sweat or rainstorms that sneak up on you.
+They do all this for a mere fraction of what many of the top-tier models cost.

 The biggest sacrifice you make with this more budget-friendly model is the wire that connects the buds and drapes across the back of your neck.
-When running this wire bounces a bit.
-The wire is so light that most don't mind the sensation, but in a world where true wireless earbuds are quickly becoming the standard this minor drawback becomes more and more noticeable.
-Additionally, while most of our testers found these buds to fit comfortably, some that have larger ears struggled to find a fit that felt secure enough for running (it's always a good idea to buy earbuds from a retailer with a good return policy).
-If you can find a stable fit with these buds they provide a great overall experience for much less than the competition.
+When running, this wire bounces a bit.
+The wire is so light that most don't mind the sensation, but in a world where true wireless earbuds are quickly becoming the standard, this minor drawback becomes even more noticeable.
+Additionally, while most of our testers found these buds to fit comfortably, those with larger ears struggled to find a fit that felt secure enough for running (it's always a good idea to buy earbuds from a retailer with a good return policy).
+If you can find a stable fit with these buds, they provide a great overall experience for much less than the competition.